amoschou/stixfonts/extension/README.md

 This `git` repository is a fork from `stix/stipub` (`v2.14`), with the addition of the folder `extension` containing everything that is necessary to extend STIX Two Text to support Polytonic Greek.

+# Process

+The extension has been carefully constructed so that the new fonts can be automatically generated from the original source.
+When STIX Two is updated [(version 2.25 is coming soon)](https://github.com/stipub/stixfonts/milestones), this modified version can follow quite quickly.

+If the build process is cleaned up, it could be adapted to generally extend any monotonic Greek font to polytonic support easily.

 # Build instructions

 From the repository root, run the following: